Neurons

 raise ValueError(f"noise_std must be >= 0, got {self.noise_std}")

-raise ValueError("resistance must be finite")
+raise ValueError("resistance must be finite and non-negative")

-raise ValueError("refractory_period must be non-negative")
+raise ValueError("refractory_period must be a non-negative integer")

 self._rng = RNG(self.seed)